ahighmoon/HPC_homework1/hw1_problem2/readme.md

        560  67.124798   1.308131   4.186018
        580  75.277552   1.295951   4.147042

-Flop rate and the rate of memory access for code compiled with optflag -O3:
+Flop rate and the rate of memory access for code compiled with optflag -O3 (well-formatted in result_witho3.txt):

  Dimension       Time    Gflop/s       GB/s
         20   0.000260  15.384615  49.230769